Racoonen/matrixBot/README.md

 |!showTemplates| To show all template names|
 |!deleteTemplate :name:| To delete the template poll with that name|

+## Using the pollbot
+### Polls

+The pollbot will print the instructions to create a new poll.

+### Templates

+Templates are poll which can be started at any time without the need to create a new poll each time.
+Any template which is created within any room of the chat can be started everywhere.

 ## Bot SDK

 I've created a small bot SDK in the bot directory of this repository.
 Feel free to use it for other bots.